mcsee/Software-Design-Articles/Articles/Theory/The Evil Power of Mutants/readme.md

 > Most entities are immutable.

 These rules keep the model consistently consistent with representation.
-As a corollary of the demonstration by the absurd we can derive a series of rules:
+As a corollary of the demonstration by the absurd, we can derive a series of rules:

 Corollary 1